circleci/circleci-docs/jekyll/_cci2/caching.md

 ## Caching Libraries

 The dependencies that are most important to cache during a job are the libraries on which your project depends.
 For example, cache the libraries that are installed with `pip` in Python or `npm` for Node.js.
 The various language dependency managers, for example `npm` or `pip`, each have their own paths where dependencies are installed.
-See our Language guides and demo projects for the specifics for your stack: <https://circleci.com/docs/2.0/demo-apps/>.
+See our Language guides and [demo projects](https://circleci.com/docs/2.0/demo-apps/) for the specifics for your stack.

 Tools that are not explicitly required for your project are best stored on the Docker image.
 The Docker image(s) pre-built by CircleCI have tools preinstalled that are generic for building projects using the language the image is focused on.
 For example the `circleci/ruby:2.4.1` image has useful tools like git, openssh-client, and gzip preinstalled.